Deformations of the connected sum of Gorenstein algebras: Preliminaries

 \begin{defi}[{\cite[Definition 2.2.4]{sernesi_Deformations_of_algebraic_schemes}}] We say that a morphism of $F\to G$ of functors of Artin rings is \emph{smooth} if for every surjection $A'\to A$ in $\Art_\kk$ the natural map:

 induced by the commutative diagram

 is surjective. \end{defi}

 \begin{defi}[{\cite[Definition 2.2.6]{sernesi_Deformations_of_algebraic_schemes}}] Let $F$ be a functor of Artin rings.
-We say it admits \emph{a semi-universal family} if there is a smooth map $H\to F$ from a prorepresentable functor $H$, such that the induced map of the tangent spaces is bijective. \end{defi}
+We say $F$ admits \emph{a semi-universal family} if there is a smooth morphism $H\to F$ from a prorepresentable functor $H$, such that the induced map of the tangent spaces is bijective. \end{defi}

 \begin{twr}[{\cite[Theorem 2.11]{schlessinger}}] If $F$ satisfies the conditions \ref{H1},\ref{H2},\ref{H3}, then it admits a semi-universal family.
 Furthermore, if it satisfies \ref{H4} then $F$ is prorepresentable. \end{twr}